-But choose your rewards option wisely – those points come as either as 60,000 Qantas Points via Qantas direct (a $50/year Qantas Rewards fee applies), or as 60,000 Altitude Rewards points for all other spenders, which are worth just 20,000 Velocity points or 20,000 frequent flyer points in other partner programs when converted from Altitude at a 3:1 rate.
+But choose your rewards option wisely – those points come as either as 60,000 Qantas Points via Qantas direct (a $50/year Qantas Rewards fee applies), as 60,000 Velocity points via Altitude Velocity (a $50/year Velocity Rewards fee applies), or as 60,000 Altitude Rewards points for all other spenders, which are worth just 20,000 Velocity points or 20,000 frequent flyer points in other partner programs when converted from Altitude at a 3:1 rate.

-Choose Qantas and those points are enough to book a one-way business class flight from Australia's east coast to Singapore or Hong Kong, while choosing Altitude Rewards and shipping them to Velocity won't even get you a one-way economy flight to Singapore – but could land you a return business class upgrade from a paid economy Freedom fare between the east coast and Perth, including on flights with The Business.
+Choose Qantas or Velocity and those points are enough to book a one-way business class flight from Australia's east coast to Hong Kong (with Qantas or Virgin Australia, respectfully), while choosing Altitude Rewards and shipping them to Velocity won't even get you a one-way economy flight to Hong Kong – but could land you a return business class upgrade from a paid economy Freedom fare between the east coast and Perth, including on flights with The Business.

-Pleasingly, the card's previous points capping restrictions have been removed, so as of April 4 2018, cardholders have been able to earn points on every dollar they spend on eligible purchases.
+Pleasingly, the card's former points capping restrictions have been removed, and as of April 4 2018, cardholders have been able to earn points on every dollar they spend on eligible purchases.

 Inclusive travel insurance: 4/5